Credit Cards Cash Back Credit Cards

 Is the Wells Fargo Active Cash a good card?

 The Wells Fargo Active Cash is a very good card, no matter how you slice it.
-It has a high cash rewards earning rate that's simple to earn and a generous welcome bonus.
+It offers a high cash rewards rate that's easy to earn and a generous welcome bonus.
 But just because it's good doesn't mean it's right for everyone, and it wouldn't be the best card for you if you're looking for travel rewards or can't meet the credit requirements to qualify, for example.

 What credit score do you need for the Wells Fargo Active Cash?